Judiciary of Poland: Rights and duties

-The title of judge is granted by the President for life, though all of the judges must retire from active duty by the age of 70 (see table below).
-They may also be sent on leave in case of the changes in the jurisdiction of the courts, including their abolishment, or if the judge is physically or mentally unable to perform their duties (article 181 section 3 and 5 of the Constitution).
+The title of judge is granted by the President for life, but all of the judges must retire from active duty by the age of 70 (see table below).
+They may also be sent on leave if the courts change territorial jurisdiction, including by abolishment, or if the judge is physically or mentally unable to perform their duties (article 181 section 3 and 5 of the Constitution).
 Judges are immune from legal persecution and non-removable unless by a decision of a court; moreover, they cannot be imprisoned or arrested without the consent of a disciplinary court (articles 180–181 of the Constitution).

 The court assessor is a position existing in the lowest courts of Poland, who can best be described as a judge on a trial period.
 The institution briefly disappeared from the Polish legal system as the previous regulations about court assessors, which included an increased role of the minister of justice, were found by the Constitutional Tribunal and the European Court of Human Rights not to be guaranteeing enough judicial independence.
 Since their reactivation in 2016, they have been appointed by a process similar to the way in which the judges are appointed.
 Court assessors share the same rights and responsibilities as that of regular judges and may issue verdicts and orders in the majority of cases.
 Exceptions include orders to detain a suspect during pre-trial proceedings, review of a decision to decline to take up the case or discontinue it, and family law matters.

 There are some differences between court judges and court assessors.
 Unlike in the case with judges, the time of assessors' service is limited by law, as they may only exercise judicial duties as an assessor for four years in common courts and five years in administrative courts; however, after four years of assessorship in common courts, or two years in administrative courts, these temporary judges may apply for a position in a regional court or a voivodeship administrative court, respectively.
 Also, the requirements to serve as an assessor are somewhat lower (see table below).